Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 For your safety ensure that you:

-- Travel below 40km/hr on the forest’s narrow, unsealed roads
+- Drive to conditions on the forest’s narrow, unsealed roads.

 - Avoid walking, riding and driving during wet weather.
 Tracks can be slippery and boggy, especially after rain.